-Transvaginal ultrasounds can detect signs of cancer before you have symptoms and while the cancer is still in an early stage.
+Transvaginal ultrasounds are done at Garden OB/GYN in NYC, Queens, and Long Island and can detect signs of cancer before you have symptoms and while the cancer is still in an early stage.
 The team at Garden OB/GYN believes in taking a proactive approach to screening for all types of gynecologic cancers, including ovarian and endometrial cancer.

 Gynecologic cancers rarely cause symptoms at an early stage.
 By the time you notice symptoms, chances are the cancer is too advanced to cure.
 To schedule cancer screening, call Garden OB/GYN or use the online booking feature.